VolosuninEgor/summer2024/ReportСard.md

 # Report card by day

+## June 3
+I'm finishing a course on verilog, but UART seems to be flying again, but the day was spent productively anyway.
+I created a repository for notes, it's time to get down to pumping thinking.
+It has come to realize how valuable these days without school are, you need to spend it wisely and enjoy every moment of freedom.

 ## June 2
 A little dancing with a tambourine, due to the fact that I connected the repository to git and/or github, I can't emulate the work, but I just created a separate folder that is not linked to the repository and already test the code there, after which I upload it to the main folder and push it to the repository.
 I found an example of the UART code, today I will start to disassemble it, tomorrow I will finish and start writing on my own